-Trump, Unlikely Champion Of Anti-Abortion Rights Movement, To Address March For Life
+'You Love Every Child': President Trump Addresses March For Life

 Destiny Herndon-De La Rosa, president and founder of the advocacy group New Wave Feminists, says she will attend the march to offer a different perspective.

-"Often, the march is stereotyped," says Herndon-De La Rosa, who is traveling from Dallas to attend the march.
+"Often, the march is stereotyped," says Herndon-De La Rosa, who is traveling from Dallas to participate.
 "And there's actually a ton of people who come from different backgrounds.
 A lot of times they don't feel like they have a place in the pro-life movement.
 This group is nontraditional pro-lifers."

 While she says she understands why the president was invited to speak to the marchers, Herndon-De La Rosa is not happy about it.